viamrobotics/docs/docs/getting-started/high-level-overview.md

 This is done via [WebRTC](https://en.wikipedia.org/wiki/WebRTC) using the [gRPC and protobuf APIs](../../deeper-dive/architecture-and-protobuf).
 This SDK API is available in any language, and provides direct and secure connections to and between parts.

-After installing the Viam server on a computer (like a Raspberry Pi), you can connect your newly minted part to the Viam App ([https://app.viam.com](https://app.viam.com)).
+After installing the Viam server on a computer, you can connect your newly minted part to Viam ([https://app.viam.com](https://app.viam.com)).
-The web app provides a page for each robot to do the following:
+The website provides a page for each of the following:

 - Logs: Displays `viam-server` logs including status changes and error messages.
 - Config: Provides a UI for building out your robot configuration.
 - Control: Provides a basic UI for testing your robot components and services without needing to write any script–for example, driving the motors and viewing camera feeds.
 - Connect: Contains boilerplate connection code to copy and paste into any script you write using SDKs.

-SDK-based applications can be run locally on one part of the robot or on an entirely separate computer (like your laptop) if you wish.
+SDK-based applications can be run locally on one part of the robot or on an entirely separate computer (like your laptop).
 They use the same APIs as the web UI.

 ![laptop-architecture](../img/overview-laptop-architecture.png)
 _Figure 2.
 Example architecture showing how SDK-based applications communicate with your robot’s main instance of `viam-server` over gRPC._

-If the particular model of hardware you are working with is not supported in Viam’s RDK, you can write your own implementation of a component model.
+If your hardware isn't supported by Viam’s RDK, you can write your own implementation of a component model.
-If there is an existing library, this can be done in just a few dozen lines of code.
+If a library already exists, then you just need to write a few lines of code.
-To read more on how to do this, check out [Using Our SDKs for a Server Component Implementation document](/docs/product-overviews/sdk-as-server).
+To read more on how to do this, check out our documentation on [Using Our SDKs for a Server Component Implementation](/docs/product-overviews/sdk-as-server).
-Your part can manage this process and will expose the API in the same way as with all your other components.
+Your part will manage this process and expose the API as it does with all of your other components.

-As you create more robots or start collaborating, you may wish to manage other users’ access to different machines.
+If and when you start collaborating with other users, then you may wish to manage their access to different robots.
-You can organize robots, users, and organizations using [Viam’s organizational management system](/docs/product-overviews/organization-management).
+You can organize robots, users, and organizations using [Viam’s Organizational Management System](/docs/product-overviews/organization-management).

 More detailed information can be found in the product overview and deep dive documents.
-To start making robots with Viam, [get a Viam server running on a Raspberry Pi](/docs/getting-started/installation) or check out our other [tutorials](/docs/tutorials/tutorials).
+To start making robots with Viam, [Get a Viam-Server Running on a Raspberry Pi](/docs/getting-started/installation) or explore our other [Tutorials](/docs/tutorials/tutorials).